Jimmie Johnson has had a heck of a week.

 “Last year we made a pretty big transition to a pretty young group of guys, guys that came from another team or two, put these guys together,” Knaus said.
 “I haven’t seen a group of guys that have worked so hard to have good, solid pit stops in my life.
 These guys are just fantastic.

-“We had a meeting after we were able to win at Darlington last week, and we said, ‘Look, if we can go out and win the Pit Crew Challenge, get that No. 1 pit box, get a solid car, win the first segment, the rest would be up to Jimmie, we knew we could win the race.’
+“We had a meeting after we were able to win at Darlington last week, and we said, ‘Look, if we can go out and win the Pit Crew Challenge, get that number one pit box, get a solid car, win the first segment, the rest would be up to Jimmie, we knew we could win the race.’
 It played out perfectly.”

-The crew was the weakest link in the normally bullet-proof team, but they did what they came to do on Thursday, then again on Saturday night.
+The crew was the weakest link in the normally bulletproof team, but they did what they came to do on Thursday, then again on Saturday night (May 19).

 “Those guys did such a fantastic job at the Pit Crew Challenge Thursday night, beat the defending champions, not only once but twice,” Knaus enthused.
 “I think it speaks volumes about how good those guys are.”